fenw1ck/anp.github.io/_drafts/2017-08-17-golden-master-regression-in-rust.md

 The error messages need improvement.
 I don't think `#[should_panic]` works, but I'm also not sure it's important for it to.

 I've started a command line tool to automate updating snapshots interactively.
 I think that's a really important part of this being useful.
-To update snapshots right now you have to very carefully only invoke specific tests using the limited filtering capabilities of the Rust test runner.
-This should definitely be automated, but it's slightly harder because Rust doesn't have machine-readable test harness output, and there's no API (yet) for plugging in your own harness.
+To update snapshots right now you have to set an environment variable and manually invoke specific tests using the limited filtering capabilities of the Rust test runner.
+This CLI is also going to be slightly finicky to build because the Rust test runner doesn't have machine-readable output, and the only example I've found for parsing the output doesn't appear to work out of the box.
+Which means either spending a few months landing pluggable test harness output upstream, tweaking this existing nom parser, or writing my own parser to avoid learning nom.

 Also, it would be very useful to allow having unstructured String values for snapshots in addition to the structured JSON the crate currently writes.
+In Jest, this seems useful for people who are testing the actual HTML output of a component's `render` function.
 I'm not exactly sure how this will work in practice, but suggestions are welcome.

+To be perfectly honest, this has been a cool experiment, but I'm writing this blog post in part to help me gauge how useful it would be to continue working on the above needs.

 ## Snapshot testing sounds dumb